706-419-3883

 How much exercise?

-Postmenopausal women who in the past four years had undertaken regular physical activity equivalent to at least four hours of walking per week had a 10% lower risk for invasive breast cancer compared with women who exercised less during those four years.
-A daily walk for 30 minutes is associated with lower risk for breast cancer.
+Postmenopausal women who in the past four years had undertaken regular physical activity equivalent to at least four hours of walking per week had a 10% lower risk for invasive breast cancer compared with women who exercised less during those four years.3 A daily walk for 30 minutes is associated with a lower risk of breast cancer.
 These results were independent of body mass index, weight gain, waist circumference, and the level of activity from five to nine years earlier.

 Exercisers tolerate breast chemo better.

-Both low and moderate exercise helps women to tolerate chemotherapy for breast cancer better.
-Women with breast cancer who follow a physical exercise program during their chemotherapy treatment experience less side effects like fatigue, reduced physical fitness, nausea, and pain.
+Both low and moderate exercise help women tolerate chemotherapy for breast cancer better.
+Women with breast cancer who follow a physical exercise program during their chemotherapy treatment experience fewer side effects, such as fatigue, reduced physical fitness, nausea, and pain.

 More than exercise